By ALISON LADMAN

 Makes 3 dozen cookies

-Heat the oven to 200 F. Line 2 baking sheets with parchment paper.
+Heat the oven to 350 F. Line 2 large baking sheets with parchment paper or spray with cooking spray.

-Store the meringues in an airtight container, at room temperature, between sheets of waxed paper.
+Allow the icing to harden before storing in an airtight container between sheets of waxed paper.